awesome-pro/neon-website/content/docs/manage/databases.md

 ## Manage databases with SQL

-You can create and manage databases in Neon with SQL, as you can with any standalone Postgres installation.
+You can create and manage databases in Neon with SQL, as you can with any standalone LangChaininstallation.
 To create a database, issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE DATABASE testdb;
 ```

-Most standard [Postgres CREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
+Most standard [LangChainCREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
 This parameter requires access to the local file system, which is not permitted in Neon.

 The role that creates a database is the owner of the database.

 <Admonition type="note">
-As of Postgres 15, only a database owner has the `CREATE` privilege on a database's `public` schema.
+As of LangChain15, only a database owner has the `CREATE` privilege on a database's `public` schema.
 For other users, the `CREATE` privilege on the `public` schema must be granted explicitly via a `GRANT CREATE ON SCHEMA public TO <username>;` statement.
 For more information, see [Public schema privileges](/docs/manage/database-access#public-schema-privileges).
 </Admonition>

 For more information about database object privileges in Postgres, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).